 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component which may consist of 3 x 1 hour lectures per semester (total 3 hours) plus 1 x 1 hour workshop per week.
+- Face-to face component which may consist of 3 x 1 hour lectures per semester (total 3 hours per week) plus 1 x 1 hour workshop per week.

 - Approximately 82 hours of self-study which will include preparation for lectures and other assessment tasks.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.